wicked-rainman/STL/README.md

 # Woodwork-engine
-Decided to have a go at making e a simple electric (DC) engine using wood.
+Decided to have a go at making a simple electric (DC) engine using wood.

 Most of the components in this are made from 12mm Ply except the crank and spokes on the fly wheel (which I made from offcuts of mahogany).